 Real estate commissions as established by the Bahamas Real Estate Association are as follows:

-A Value Added Tax (VAT) of 7.5% is applied on real estate services, such as appraisals, legal fees, commissions and insurance.
+A Value Added Tax (VAT) of 12 % is applied on real estate services, such as appraisals, legal fees and commissions.

 These are the main costs in buying and selling real estate.
 Other costs may –but not necessarily - include converting from Bahamian to U.S. currency and vice versa, and appraisal and surveying fees.